Jump to:

 Drugs and toxins should always be considered in evaluation of peripheral neuropathy, and particularly in cases where there is no obvious explanation.
 These neuropathies can significantly affect quality of life.

-Researchers continue to identify new biomarkers of CIPN and related proteins to better understand the pathogenesis and inform strategies for future CIPN treatment.38 One recent protein of interest in CIPN includes the neuronal calcium sensor 1 (NCS1 protein).
-The discovery that taxanes increase the binding of NCS1 has led researchers to turn towards Lithium therapy as NCS1 levels have been found to be elevated in patients with bipolar disorder.
-39,40,41
+The use of biomarkers and neuroimaging are promising areas of advancement in better understanding the pathogenesis of drug and toxin induced neuropathies that will hopefully lead to early diagnosis, accurate prognosis, and targeted therapy.
+One recent protein of interest in CIPN includes the neuronal calcium sensor 1 (NCS1 protein).
+The discovery that taxanes increase the binding of NCS1 has led researchers to turn towards lithium therapy as NCS1 levels have been found to be elevated in patients with bipolar disorder.17

 Gaps in the Evidence-Based Knowledge

 With an increase in both the number of cancer patients and the length of cancer survivorship, there is an urgent need to address potential prevention and novel treatments for CIPN.
 Examination of genetic factors associated with the development of toxic or chemotherapy induced neuropathies may lead to targeted treatments in the future.
 Previously studied agents such as vitamin E, calcium or magnesium infusions, melatonin, carbamazepine, erythropoietin, amifostine, and acetyl-L-carnitine have been studied as possible preventative interventions of CIPN.
-Despite this evolving evidence, there is no American Society of Clinical Oncology recognized recommended CIPN prevention.44
+Despite this evolving evidence, there is no American Society of Clinical Oncology recognized recommended CIPN prevention.19 Intrathecal drug delivery systems and neuromodulation interventions such as spinal cord stimulation and peripheral nerve stimulation are well established therapies in chronic pain management.15 Future research is needed to better delineate their effectiveness in CIPN.
+Ongoing research efforts on non-pharmacologic interventions such as hand cooling and compression, acupuncture, and scrambler therapy have been promising but larger studies are needed in order to confirm efficacy in CIPN.15 There are also new emerging drugs such as suzetrigine, a newly FDA-approved non-opioid medication for pain that may have future applications in CIPN.14 Ongoing research is needed to further investigate these and other novel CIPN treatments as growing cancer population would undoubtedly benefit from this research.

 References